jeongral/wordle/README.md

 - [x] Add a word database
 - [x] Work on the wordle hooks to make the game actually works
     - [x] get the input from user when user types
+    - [x] prevent user from typing invalid inputs
-    - [x] keep track of user guess using a single String array object
+    - [x] keep track of user guesses using a single String array object
     - [x] check the game condition every turn
     - [x] reset the game when it is a game over (whether it is win or lose)
-- [x] Make the grid and keyboard components color changes regarding the correctness of the user guess
+- [x] Make gameboard and keyboard components change color regarding the correctness of the user guess
 - [x] Add an appear animation when user types
 - [x] Make the website responsive using css media
 - [x] Add a loading screen